 Bus Nos.
 11, 22, 28A, 33 and 34 run between the Macau Peninsular and island of Taipa.

-API is a special line plying between the Macau International Airport on the island of Taipa and the Macau Peninsular
+API is a special line plying between the airport on the island of Taipa and the Peninsular

-Local maps with information in Chinese, Portuguese and English are supplied to taxi drivers by the Macau Tourism Administration Bureau so that they can communicate with visitors about the places and routes in the city.
-As a rule you can get as much information as you need from this 'tour guide'.
+Local maps with information in Chinese, Portuguese and English are supplied to taxi drivers by the local Tourism Administration Bureau so that they can communicate with tourists about the places and routes in the city.
+This can be a good way for tourists to generally know the city from the special “tour guide”.

 |Bicycle Ride Around the city|